 Blocks may also specify operations or other features that describe the behavior of a system.
 Except for operations, this chapter deals strictly with the definition of properties to describe the state of a system at any given point in time, including relations between elements that define its structure.
-Chapter 9, "Ports and Flows" specifies the allowable types of interactions between blocks, and the Behavioral Constructs in Section III including activities, interactions, and state machines can be applied to blocks to specify its behavior.
+Chapter 9, "Ports and Flows" specifies specific forms of interactions between blocks, and the Behavioral Constructs in Section III including activities, interactions, and state machines can be applied to blocks to specify their behavior.
 Chapter 15, "Allocations" in Part IV describes ways to allocate behavior to parts and blocks.

 SysML blocks are based on UML classes as extended by UML composite structures.
 Some capabilities available for UML classes, such as more specialized forms of associations, have been excluded from SysML blocks to simplify the language.
 SysML blocks always include an ability to define internal connectors, regardless of whether this capability is needed for a particular block.
-SysML Blocks also extend the capabilities of UML classes and connectors with reusable forms of constraints and multi-level nesting of connector ends.
+SysML Blocks also extend the capabilities of UML classes and connectors with reusable forms of constraints, multi-level nesting of connector ends, participant properties for composite association classes, and connector properties.
 SysML blocks include several notational extensions as specified in this chapter.